geeknik/my-awesome-stars/topics.md

 ## analytics

 - [briefercloud/briefer](https://github.com/briefercloud/briefer) - Dashboards and notebooks in a single place.
 Create powerful and flexible dashboards using code, or build beautiful Notion-like notebooks and share them with your team.
 - [lmnr-ai/lmnr](https://github.com/lmnr-ai/lmnr) - Laminar - open-source all-in-one platform for engineering AI products.
+Crate data flywheel for you AI app.
 Traces, Evals, Datasets, Labels.
 YC S24.
 - [facundoolano/ngtop](https://github.com/facundoolano/ngtop) - nginx access logs analytics
 - [MarcSkovMadsen/awesome-streamlit](https://github.com/MarcSkovMadsen/awesome-streamlit) - The purpose of this project is to share knowledge on how awesome Streamlit is and can be
 - [sbalnojan/run-a-data-team](https://github.com/sbalnojan/run-a-data-team) - A guide for leading a data (engineering) team